-Giant in Logan Square makes classic Midwestern dishes like broccoli and cheese into must-orders, and turns crab salad into a clever excuse for eating waffle fries.
+This Logan Square spot makes classic Midwestern dishes like broccoli and cheese into must-orders, and turns crab salad into a clever excuse for eating waffle fries.
 In other words, it elevates everything fried and cheesy.
 The less-fried items (for example, the pastas) are also great, and overall, we have yet to find something we don’t like.
 The casual space has lots of upbeat energy, and the back patio is perfect for a small group during the summer.

 It’s required by law that you take all visitors to Chicago out for deep dish pizza.
 And when you have a skeptic on your hands, it’s essential that you pick the right place.
 There are lots of spots to choose from, but Pequod’s is the best.
 The pizza here is pan-style (so it doesn’t have the river of cheese you get from a classic deep dish pie), and the best part is the caramelized crust.
-Bring tissues for when the tears of joy inevitably roll down your friends’ cheeks.
+Bring tissues for when the tears of joy inevitably roll down your friend’s cheeks.

 Occasionally you do need to give someone the opportunity to capsize in a river of cheese.
 Chicago Pizza And Oven Grinder is the place to do this.
 Go there and order the pizza pot pie.
 Fair warning, this thing is ugly - it’s a bowl-shaped crust filled with sauce and toppings, not to mention an intimidating amount of cheese.
 But it’s delicious, and in a category by itself.
 Plus, this place is in the basement level of a three-story brick building, and feels like a Prohibition-era hideout (if the Prohibition had prohibited cheese).

 Au Cheval doesn’t serve the only destination-worthy burger in this city.
 We also have The Region, a small counter-service place in Roscoe Village.
 On first glance, these burgers are unsightly - the patty goes way past the edges of the bun, and seems monstrous.
-But that’s only because the meat has been flattened on a grill, creating delicious lacy caramelized edges.
+But that’s only because the meat has been flattened on a grill, creating delicious, lacy caramelized edges.
 Include a Black Cow Milkshake (a root beer float with chocolate syrup) in your order, along with some onion rings.
 Not a bad candidate for helping someone finally let go of an obsession with In-N-Out and/or Shake Shack (although realistically, good luck with that).

-Your colleague from LA is in town, and you’re in the market for a kind of healthy breakfast.
+Your colleague from LA is in town, and you’re in the market for a kind-of-healthy breakfast.
 Go to Left Coast.
 This place has the type of food that someone who visits the ocean every day - or at least lives in a place where that would theoretically be possible - might eat.
 Come for tofu-filled breakfast burritos, avocado toast topped with orange slices, and acai bowls.
 At the Lakeview location, you can even sit outside.
 Just tell your coworker to imagine that the taxis are rollerbladers.

 Your cousin who moved to California a few years ago has returned.
 The first thing she did when she landed was eat a hot dog at O’Hare, but now she wants something quinoa-adjacent for lunch.
 Put West Coast-inspired Summer House Santa Monica on the itinerary.
 There’s a big skylight in the dining room, and a healthy menu with salads, grilled fish tacos, and plenty of avocados.
-She can always grab a cookie from the pastry case on the way out, once the hot dog high has worn off.
+She can always grab a cookie from the pastry case once the hot dog high has worn off.

 Siena Tavern in River North is the best version of a sceney Chicago restaurant.
 Meaning this place is huge, with pounding music and gigantic booths.
 Plus, it has great food, including housemade pastas and a Chicago-sized (i.e. very big) wagyu meatball appetizer.
 It’s the perfect spot for someone who frequents small neighborhood spots in Manhattan - they’ll feel like they’re in Honey I Shrunk The Kids, and you’ll be entertained by watching them avoid knocking over wine glasses with the surfboard-sized menus.

 There’s a good chance that the person visiting you has heard of Alinea and Next, but those restaurants are expensive and take a lot of planning to get into.
 Go to Roister, owned by the same team, instead.
 You’ll find similarly interesting food in a much more accessible (and affordable) setting.
-Order the fried potatoes topped with bonito flakes and served with tofu mayonnaise, and get a foie gras candy bar for everyone at the table.
+Order the fried potatoes topped with bonito flakes and served with paprika mayonnaise, and get a foie gras candy bar for everyone at the table.
 Try to sit by the hearth, where you can watch them cook on the live fire.

 At some point, a visitor to Chicago might get overwhelmed by our heavy food and want a detox - a steady diet of hot dogs and deep dish pizza can inspire this type of thing, or so we’ve heard.
 Take care of this with a meal at Ema.
 The Mediterranean small plates are light and fresh, and the dining room has enough plants and sunshine to make your friends feel like they’re at home, where there isn’t quite so much cheese.